newmana/haunted-house/README.md

 License
 =======
-The code is licensed under the MIT license.
+The original source code (under lib and spec) is licensed under the MIT license.
 See the LICENSE file for full details.